Beet sugar factory: Sugar mill, factory and refinery

-The terms sugar mill and sugar refinery are older than the term sugar factory.
-In the 18th century, the only practical way to produce (raw) sugar was to extract it from sugar cane.
-The extraction was done with a machine called a sugar mill, which pressed the juice out of the sugar cane.
-Later, the term sugar mill was also applied to the whole facility that produced raw sugar from sugar cane.
+The terms sugar mill and sugar refinery were older than the term sugar factory.
+In the 18th century, the only practical way to produce (raw) sugar was to extract it from sugarcane.
+The extraction was done with a machine called the sugar mill, which pressed the juice out the sugarcane.
+Later, the term sugar mill was also applied to the whole facility that produced raw sugar from sugarcane.
 Most of the raw sugar was transported to sugar refineries, which converted it to white sugar for consumers and other customers.
-This use of the terms mill and refinery is still very clear in e.g. the USA.
+This use of the terms mill and refinery were still very clear in the United States.

-When the first facilities to produce sugar from sugar beets were built, these were mostly called manufactories or just factories, simply because they were buildings were something was manufactured.
-These first sugar factories were modest affairs driven by animals, wind- or water power.
+When the first facilities to produce sugar from sugar beets were built, these facilities were mostly called manufactories or just factories, simply because they were buildings where something was manufactured.
+These first sugar factories were modest affairs driven by animals, wind, or waterpower.
 Like the sugar mills, sugar factories sold most of their raw sugar to sugar refineries.
-In time, most beet sugar factories began to refine their own production.
-In 2005 all sugar factories in the United States produced only refined sugar, but this was not universal practice.
+In time, most beet sugar factories began to refine their own production, but this did not lead to them being called refineries.
+In 2005, all sugar factories in the United States produced only refined sugar, but this was not universal practice.

-In the tropics, the introduction of the steam engine put an end to the clear definitions of mill, factory and refinery.
-The creation of large separate steam powered facilities to produce raw sugar led to the separation of the manufacturing of raw sugar from the occupations of the planter.
+In the tropics, the introduction of the steam engine put an end to the clear definitions of mill, factory, and refinery.
+The creation of large separate steam-powered facilities to produce raw sugar led to the separation of the manufacturing of raw sugar from the occupations of the planter.
 These buildings were also called sugar factories.
 Nowadays, the distinction between a sugar mill and a (cane) sugar factory is in whether it refines the raw sugar that it produces or sells it.
 This explains why in India EID Parry refers to sugar factories.

+It is important to note that the distinction between a sugar mill and a (cane) sugar factory lies in whether it refines the raw sugar it produces or sells.
+The processing steps involve the purification of sugary liquid extracted from beets, including carbonatation and crystallization, which are integral to sugar refining processes.

 Sugar beet processing

-In the 1960s, beet sugar processing was described as consisting of 8 steps, but these can be further divided in smaller steps.
-Transport is not part of this process, but transport cost is of course very important for the scale at which processing can take place.
-Transport could therefore be added as a first step.
-Storage can also be discerned as an important separate step.
-The steps of purification and carbonatation and those following, are not specific to sugar beet processing, but are also applicable to producing sugar from sugar cane.
-Therefore, these are primarily part of the Sugar refining process.
+In the 1960s, beet sugar processing was described as consisting of eight steps, but these can be further divided into smaller steps.
+Transport could be considered the first step although it was not considered a direct part of production.
+However, transport cost was very important for the scale at which processing could take place.
+Storage was an important separate step as well.
+Purification of the sugary liquid extracted from the beet, including carbonatation and crystallization, are not specific to sugar beet processing, and similar steps are used in the production of sugar from sugarcane.
+Therefore, these were the primary part of the Sugar refining process.